Appearance

 }

-// Otherwise, fall back to the default options from configuration
+// Otherwise, return the default options from appsettings.json

 return _options;